PascalKleindienst/experimentum/docs/configuration.rst

 Storage Configuration
 ---------------------
-The App configuration is stored in the ``storage.json`` file and has to following options:
+The Database configuration is stored in the ``storage.json`` file and has to following options:

 +--------------------------+---------------------------------------------------------------+
 | Option                   | Description                                                   |